dataspread/releases/README.md

 4. Update the Tomcat configuration.
 You need to update the following two files, which are present in `conf` folder under `TOMCAT_HOME` folder.

-a.
-Update `web.xml` by adding the following text at the end of the file before the closing XML tag.
+    1. `web.xml` by adding the following text at the end of the file before the closing XML tag.

 	```
 	<listener>
 	    <listener-class>org.zkoss.zss.model.impl.DBHandler</listener-class>
 	</listener>
 	```

-b.
-Update `context.xml` by adding the following text at the end of the file before the closing XML tag.
+    2. `context.xml` by adding the following text at the end of the file before the closing XML tag.

 	```
 	<Resource name="jdbc/ibd" auth="Container"